Honolulu

 Eyebrows were raised when this place landed in a list of highest reviewed tiki bars on Yelp, but it was indeed worth the hype.
 Located on the second floor of the Home of the Brave World War II museum (909 Waimanu Street, Honolulu), the Wiki Waki Woo was a cozy extension of the museum that served tropical drinks and even hosted trivia contests.
 Our bartender was dressed in a vintage military uniform and this place felt like it could have been an Officer’s Club in 1943.
 Note that this was truly a speakeasy – you’d need knock on the door in Morse code and flash a special hand signal.
 Hint: fans of Don the Beachcomber’s WWII inspired cocktail may not even need to search the internet for the special knock.

 Sadly, the Wiki Waki Woo closed in late December 2019 due to economic impacts including a location that lacked any sort of parking.
-The team is looking to possibly relocate but for now we’ve lost a unique destination that really stood out as being interesting and different.
+The team was looking to possibly relocate but for now we’ve lost a unique destination that really stood out as being interesting and different.
 Another reminder that if you want to visit a place – then visit it.
 Patronize it.
 Tell your friends about it.
 And then patronize it again and again, before it’s lost.

 Honolulu and Waikiki Talk on Tiki with Ray (October 2019)